 When purchasing the antenna, simply state which RMU you want.
 Should your needs change later, you may simply swap the RMU for another.
 The price will be reasonable.

-NOTE: Unlike normal dipole antennas, you MUST NOT attempt to adjust resonance by changing the length of the antenna legs.
-This will quickly cause you to lose one or more bands.
+NOTE: Unlike normal dipole antennas, you CANNOT adjust resonance by changing the length of the antenna legs.
+This will likely cause you to lose one or more bands.

 The Aerial-51 will be sold EXCLUSIVELY through Spiderbeam and its world-wide network of resellers.
 Watch the Spiderbeam web page for availability.